BrahimKarmouna/AdsGlory-Test/README.md

-﻿"My online postgress db alredy linked and if you want to change the database follow the steps below "
+﻿"My online postgres db alredy linked and if you want to change the database follow the steps below "
 # Project Setup

 ## Installation